Formidable battery life

 OnePlus never nails the camera, and that's the case again with the OnePlus 8.

-OnePlus never nails the camera, and that’s the case again here with the OnePlus 8.
+OnePlus has a spotty history with camera performance, and that’s the case again here with the OnePlus 8.
 Not only does the OnePlus 8 offer a confusing mix of lenses (seriously, no one is asking for macro), it only turns in middling quality shots.

 Full-resolution samples of the photos can be viewed here.